You're Sitting Across from Miles Teller... — Esquire Cover Story

 Before he became the face of Star Wars, John Boyega was just some impossibly talented, humble, and exuberant kid from South London.
 Now he's getting a bite with Harrison Ford and talking shop with Robert Downey Jr.—and he's still humble.
 Exuberant, too!
 Anna Peele went to Boyega's current South London home to hang with one of Hollywood's least “Hollywood” stars.

-Oh Lord, There Goes That Chris Pratt Again, Bless His Heart — Esquire
+Oh Lord, There Goes Chris Pratt Again, Bless His Heart — Esquire Cover Story

 You know!
 Parks and Recreation?
 Moneyball?
 Zero Dark Thirty?
 Guardians of the Freakin' Galaxy?!
 Married to Anna Faris?
 No?
 Well, then you're in for a ride.